 REF BASELINE BACKGROUND/RATIONALE MEASUREMENT FUTURE DATA AVAILABILITY PL23 At present there are a limited number of sporting facilities that possess the necessary technical and operational specifications to meet the needs of elite athletes competing in Olympic, Paralympic and other sports.
 The purpose of the target is to address some of the infrastructure deficit, which has contributed to the underdevelopment of sport in Northern Ireland.
 When completed these world class sporting facilities will increase the standards of performance of elite athletes and also increase levels of sustained participation in sport in Northern Ireland. target in collaboration with governing bodies of sport and successful applicants to the Elite Facilities Programme.
-By the commission of an impact evaluation (conducted on behalf of SNI and DCAL) completion.
+By the commission of an impact evaluation (conducted on behalf of SNI and DCAL) , , training and competition facilities for Olympic and Paralympic sports including a 50m swimming pool'.